SITUATE

 During the past five years, the team behind SITUATE have developed the assessment component of the app, initially targeting stress and trichotillomania.
 Currently, the team are incorporating additional components for instruction, training, monitoring functions, and support beyond the assessment component.
 In the future, the team aspire to include content in the domains of social isolation, sustainable behaviour, and climate change anxiety.

-The initial SITUATE prototype is due to be completed in the summer of 2022 and tested in focus groups for stress and compulsive hair pulling.
-Following the proof of positive outcomes, the team will seek further funding in order to refine the platform based on the received feedback from the focus groups, add additional features, and render the SITUATE app compatible for a variety of devices.
-The team envisage that, ultimately, SITUATE will become an easy to access, commercially available tool that can be distributed to individual users, communities, and organisations, providing an affordable, accessible solution for a variety of behavioural applications.
+The initial SITUATE prototype was completed in 2022 and tested in focus groups for stress and compulsive hair pulling.
+The team envisage that, SITUATE will become an easy to access, commercially available tool that can be distributed to individual users, communities, and organisations, providing an affordable, accessible solution for a variety of behavioural applications.

 Website: